dimankiev/dhackos/README.md

 Getting started
 ----------------
-1. Create a dHackOS account at start of the game of load the previous game
+1. Create a dHackOS account at start of the game or load the previous game
    - Password can't be less than 6 symbols
    - Please don't forget the password, because it will be used to load saves
    - When you shutting down the dHackOS (game), you can save it